BenSampo/laravel-enum/README.md

 ```

 ### Model Annotation
-The package can automatically generate docblocks for your `Model` classes to provide type hinting & completion in your ide.
+The package can automatically generate docblocks for your `Model` classes to provide type hinting & completion in your IDE.
-By default all Model in the root of `app` will be annotated (you can change the folder by passing a path to `--folder`)
+By default all `Model` classes in the root of `app` will be annotated (you can change the folder by passing a path to `--folder`)

 ```php
 php artisan enum:model-annotate